 Marketing Tip: Be Prepared For Wholesale

 If your business is working with wholesale partners or looking to do so, be sure to have a wholesale page on your website.
-This is an audience that you need to speak to differently than your retail customer.
+This is an audience that you need to speak to different from your retail customer.

 Setting up a wholesale page on your website gives potential wholesale partners a dedicated page they know is for them.
 Fill it with more than just a contact form.

-Use this as a sales effort to build trust and confidence in potential wholesale partners that visit your website that they should be doing business with you.
+Use this as a sales effort to build trust and confidence in potential wholesale partners that visit your website to be doing business with you.

-Remember, these folks are helping to sell your products and will need some assurances that you’re a partner they want to do business with.
+Remember, these folks help sell your products and will need some assurance that you’re a partner they want to do business with.

-Answering questions on capacity to produce, ability to deliver, consistency in your quality and pricing are all areas to be proactively addressing on this page.
+Answering questions on the capacity to produce, delivering, consistency in your quality, and pricing are all areas to be proactively addressing on this page.
 Doing so will show potential partners that you understand their side of the business and respect their concerns, questions, and needs.